frandier/rediboard/README.md

 ### Instalación 🔧

-to run this project it is necessary to have redis installed or a docker container with redis image running:
+To run this project it is necessary to have redis installed or a docker container with redis image running:

 ```
 docker run --name my-redis -p 6379:6379 -d redis